dougeby/IntuneDocs/intune-user-help/unenroll-your-device-from-intune-macos.md

 # Unenroll your macOS device from Intune

-When you unenroll your iOS device from Intune, your device will no longer be able to access company resources and will no longer be managed by Intune.
+When you unenroll your macOS device from Intune, your device will no longer be able to access company resources and will no longer be managed by Intune.

 Follow these steps to unenroll your macOS device from management: